Contents

 How an Update Is Transmitted to the Data Source

-As an illustration of how updates are made, suppose your application uses a dataset
+As an illustration of how updates are made, suppose your application

+database.
 After the retrieval, the in-memory data table looks like this:

 (RowState)